 After an accident, a traumatic brain injury is not always obvious to the victim or their family.
 A factor that makes brain injuries so complicated is that they can occur within the deep recesses of the brain and are not immediately obvious, even to health care professionals.
 Deficits may not become apparent until later when certain complex tasks are undertaken.
-The Maine personal injury lawyers at Hardy Wolf & Downing, are intimately familiar with the unique problem of time delay in the onset and detection of symptoms after suffering head trauma and are able to prove injuries of this type weeks after the fact.
+The personal injury lawyers, or traumatic brain injury lawyers, at Hardy Wolf & Downing, are intimately familiar with the unique problem of time delay in the onset and detection of symptoms after suffering head trauma and are able to prove injuries of this type weeks after the fact.

 Maine residents from Portland, Lewiston, and throughout the southern and central parts of the state have depended on our legal services for 40 years and, indeed, our attorneys have built up an impressive track record over these years.
 We demonstrate our professional and personal integrity from the moment you meet us during a free consultation until we reach the successful conclusion of your case together.

 A traumatic brain injury (TBI) is a sudden trauma inflicted on the brain that can involve a violent blow to the head or piercing of the skull and brain tissue.
 However, they are not always evident in the hours, days, or even weeks after impact.

 Suppose you are rear-ended in a car accident in Maine and you walk away from it saying you just had a “little whiplash”.
 You do not receive an MRI, CT-Scan or other diagnostic tests because you are seemingly healthy.
 However, you notice a week later that you are experiencing headaches, forgetfulness and are fatigued all the time.
 Your family members or co-workers may comment that you are showing unusual mood swings and your work is becoming affected.